 You won’t find most of these Madrid events in your travel guide or asking at your hotel’s lobby.
 Actually, cool events don’t get advertised, they are either spread by word of mouth or can be found in local magazines or newspapers.
 And best ones can only be found online, usually subscribing to this or that newsletter.

 But most importantly, all this information is in Spanish… To make things easier for you, I go through every list, select only the best ones and translate every single detail.
 You won’t miss anything, I promise.

-Another good option for families and those who want their own, self-catering space is a Seville vacation rental, giving you the feel of living in your own apartment.
+Another good option for families and those who want their own, self-catering space is a Madrid vacation rental, giving you the feel of living in your own apartment.